Science Diplomacy for Sustainable Development in Latin America

 • Gabriela Gomes Coelho Ferreira, Post-doctoral researcher at the Political Science Department of the University of São Paulo (DCP-USP).
 Member of the Executive Committee of the São Paulo Innovation and Science Diplomacy School (InnSciD SP/USP).
 Science, Technology, and Policy (STeP) Fellow at the Inter-American Institute for Global Change Research (IAI) – Brazil

-• Claudia Alarcon Lopez, Emerging technologies scientist working at the intersection with education.
-Professional science communicator and founder of Ciencia Sí Scicomm Startup.
-Science, Technology, and Policy (STeP) Fellow at the Science Diplomacy Center of the Inter-American Institute for Global Change Research (IAI) – Mexico / Switzerland
+• Claudia Alarcón López, emerging technologies scientist, with expertise in science diplomacy and public relations.
+Science communicator representative at the Nobel Laureate Meetings since 2020.
+Science, Technology, and Policy (STeP) Fellow at the Inter-American Institute for Global Change Research (IAI) – Mexico / Switzerland